 It holds the brake fluid, generates hydraulic pressure, and feeds it to the front and rear brakes.
-It essentially pushes the brake fluid where it needs to be to help bring your car to a stop.
+Essentially, it pushes brake fluid where it’s needed to help bring your car to a halt.

-Over time, seals within the cylinder can break or leak.
-And since the master cylinder is responsible for generating hydraulic pressure, any damage to it can greatly affect your brake fluid pressure.
+Over time, seals within the master cylinder can break or leak.
+And since the brake master cylinder is responsible for generating hydraulic pressure, having a bad master cylinder can greatly affect your brake fluid pressure.

 6. Leaking Wheel Cylinder

-Some cars come equipped with disc brakes on the front wheels and drum brakes on the rear wheels.
+Some cars have a disc brake system on their front wheels and drum brakes on the rear.

-Inside the drum is a set of brake shoes that are pressed against the drum by the wheel cylinder to slow down the wheel.
+Drum brake systems have a drum that rotates with your wheels.
+The drum brake has a set of brake shoes pressed against the drum by the wheel cylinder to slow down your wheels.

-Corrosion in the brake cylinder can cause brake fluids to leak and result in a loss of hydraulic pressure, making your brake pedal feel soft.
+Corrosion in the brake cylinder causes brake fluids to leak.
+The leak can reduce the hydraulic pressure, making your brake pedal feel soft.

 7. ABS Modulator Issues

-Vehicles equipped with an Anti-lock Braking System (ABS) have a hydraulic assembly called an ABS modulator.
-It’s responsible for optimizing the brake pressure delivered to each wheel.
+Vehicles with an Anti-lock Braking System (ABS) have a hydraulic assembly called an ABS modulator or ABS pump.
+It’s responsible for optimizing brake pressure delivered to each wheel.

-Any damage to the modulator can cause a brake valve not to operate properly, resulting in a spongy pedal.
+Modulator damage can affect a brake valve — causing a spongy pedal.

 8. Misaligned Rear Brake Shoes

-Drum brakes have a self-adjuster that maintains a minimum gap between the brake shoes and the drum.
-When the lining of the brake shoe is worn out, the gap between the drum and brake shoe increases, and the adjuster adjusts itself to maintain the minimum gap.
+Drum brakes have a self-adjuster that maintains a minimum gap between the brake shoes and drum.
+A worn-out brake shoe lining increases the gap between the brake shoe and drum.
+The adjuster then adjusts itself to maintain the required space.